jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 By the way, I just found out that docker compose creates a `default` network.
 So maybe I unnecessarily created a bridge network and maybe the containers can actually talk to each other on their own.
 Who knows?!
 Well, not me.

-Anyhow, the problem I face now, is that I need to ask spring boot to wait untill elastic search cluster is up and running before spring boot tries to connect to it.
+Anyhow, the problem I face now, is that I need to ask spring boot to wait untill elasticsearch cluster is up and running before spring boot tries to connect to it.
 Docker compose has a `depends_on` option to express the startup and shutdown order.
 However, this wont work the way you expect it to.
 And its understandable.

 So `depends_on` will wait for the container to run before it starts the dependant containers.
 However, a container in running state does not mean that the application is in running state.
 For example, in case of a datatbase, the database container might be in running state but that does not mean that the database is accepting connections yet.